University of Fort Hare Alice Campus

 Values: University of Fort Hare Alice Campus

-Excellence – To be recognised as an international centre for excellence that is both rooted in its environment and sensitive to the challenges of human progress, and to foster a culture of teaching and learning and research excellence in the University as a basic minimum requirement for living up to the claim of being a site of knowledge generation.
+Excellence – To be recognized as an international center for excellence that is both rooted in its environment and sensitive to the challenges of human progress, and to foster a culture of teaching and learning and research excellence in the University as a basic minimum requirement for living up to the claim of being a site of knowledge generation.

 Innovation – To focus on the challenges presented by new information technologies, information management systems and processes, and opportunities for innovation.
 And to do so in an enterprising way that benefits the University and humanity.